© Stuttgart-Marketing GmbH, Romeo Felsenreich

 Tourism in Stuttgart:

 Stuttgart is charming, exceptional, fascinating and always worth a visit.
-The number of overnight stays, which have almost tripled from 1995 until 2019, confirms this.
+The number of overnight stays, which have almost tripled from 1995 until 2025, confirms it.
 Tourism is an important economic factor for Stuttgart.
 Each year Stuttgart's guests from all over the world provide a high turnover for the catering trade, hotels, retailers, the leisure industry and cultural institutions.

 1. Development of Arrivals and Overnight Visitors: